Skyline Pigeon: In popular culture

 The original version, with its notable harpsichord, was used as the closing-credit music in the 2018 film The Favourite.

 Cover versions

-It was covered by Deep Feeling in 1970 (a band of which Guy Darrell was a member), Dana, Judith Durham, and Gene Pitney on his Pitney '75 album.
+It was covered by Deep Feeling in 1970 (a band of which Guy Darrell was a member), Dana, Judith Durham on her 1971 solo album Climb Ev'ry Mountain, and Gene Pitney on his Pitney '75 album.

-A popular song in the Philippines, it was covered by several artists, notably Lani Misalucha on her Reminisce album.
+A popular song in the Philippines, it was covered by several artists, including Lani Misalucha on her Reminisce album.